 Step 2: Ask yourself, is this obviously a fact about a very large population?
 If it is, you have a statistic.

 - 60% of US residents agree with the latest health care proposal.
 It’s not possible to actually ask hundreds of millions of people whether they agree.
-Researchers have to just take samples and calculate the rest, so this is a statistic.
+Researchers have to just take samples and calculate the rest.

 - 45% of Jacksonville, Florida residents report that they have been to at least one Jaguars game.
 It’s very doubtful that anyone polled in excess of a million people for this data.
 They took a sample, so they have a statistic.

 - 30% of dog owners poop scoop after their dog.
 It’s impossible to survey all dog owners—no one keeps an accurate track of exactly how many people own dogs.
 This data had to be from a sample, so it’s a statistic.

 If in doubt, think about the time and cost involved in surveying an entire population.
 If you can’t imagine anyone wanting to spend the time or the money to survey a large number (or impossible number) in a certain group, then you almost certainly are looking at a statistic.